MatthewPymAnimations/TicTacToe-cmdConsole/README.md

 ## License

 This project is licensed under the Apache License, Version 2.0.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/MatthewPymAnimations/TicTacToe-cmdconsole-/blob/master/TicTacToe(cmdconsole)/LICENSE.txt) file for details.

 ## Author